vidister/gimp-web/content/downloads/index.md

 It's very likely your Unix-like system such as a GNU/Linux distribution already comes with a GIMP package.
 It is a preferred method of installing GIMP, as the distribution maintainers take care of all the dependencies and bug fix updates.
 Please note that many distros decide to pin a specific version of GIMP to their releases.

-### Debian, Mint, Ubuntu

-Ubuntu, Mint, or Debian users can run `apt-get install gimp` to install GIMP.
-Ubuntu users may also install GIMP from [Software Centre](https://apps.ubuntu.com/cat/applications/gimp/), this includes recent GIMP versions from PPAs.

-### openSUSE

-SUSE users can install GIMP by running `yast -i gimp` or `zypper in gimp`, depending on the distribution version.

-### Fedora

-Similarly to the above, Fedora users can install GIMP by running `dnf install gimp`.

-### Gentoo

-Gentoo users can install GIMP by running `emerge gimp` for the latest stable version.

-### Arch

-Arch Linux users can install GIMP by running `pacman -S gimp`.

-### Mageia

-Mageia Linux users can install GIMP by running `urpmi gimp`.

-### BSD

-GIMP is also available for the BSD family of systems such as FreeBSD and OpenBSD.
+GIMP can also run on Solaris and is available for the BSD family of systems such as FreeBSD and OpenBSD.

-### Solaris

-GIMP can run on Solaris.
+Please refer to the documentation for your Unix-like system on the installation of software.

 </div>